clevertech/YiiBackbone/README.md

 - https://github.com/marionettejs/backbone.marionette

-Routing Introduction
+Routing Example
 ====================
-  Type the following url into the browser: http://hostname/path-to-yiibackbone/
+  The following documents the routing happening when you type this url into the browser: http://hostname/path-to-yiibackbone/

-    1) This will match the the "" route defined in the Backbone router (app/js/router.js)
+    1) This will match to the default route defined in the Backbone router (app/js/router.js)
           routes: {
-            "" : "postList"
+            ".*" : "postList"
           }

-    2) This triggers the postList function in the same router file, that publishes an event
+    2) That triggers the postList function in the same router file
           postList: function() {
-            App.vent.trigger('post:list');
-          }

-    3) A listener located in the (app/js/main.js) is listening for that event.
-This listener does a few things here, noted with comments

-          App.vent.on('post:list', function () {
             $.when(
               //if this data hadn't been previously retrieved, this triggers the fetch() method on the posts
               //collection.
-Go to step 4
+Go to step 3

-              this.posts.length || this.posts.fetch()
+              App.posts.length || App.posts.fetch()

             ).done(function() {
-                //after the post data is present, include the Backbone View require(['views/post/list'], function(PostList) {
+              //after the post data is present, include the Backbone View, then display the output require(['views/post/list'], function(PostList) {

-                  //modify current url, and put an entry in history Backbone.history.navigate('post/list');
-                  var view = new PostList({
+                App.mainRegion.show(new PostList({
-                    collection : App.posts  //assign the post data to the collection property of the view });
+                  collection : App.posts
-                  App.mainRegion.show(view);  //display the view
+                }));
               })
             });
-          }, App);
+          }

-    4) The fetch method of the post collection (/app/js/collections/post.js), uses the url property located within.
+    3) The fetch method of the post collection (/app/js/collections/post.js), uses the url property located within.
        This will make a GET request to this url

           url: 'api/post'

-    5) That request made from step 4 matches a defined url rule in (/protected/config/main.php).
+    4) That request described in step 3 matches a defined url rule in (/protected/config/main.php).
 As indicated below:

           The 1st arg represents the controller & method to be invoked The 2nd arg is the url pattern to listen for